chamburr/modmail/web/content/commands.md

 Get the premium status of this server.

-## premiumlist
+## viewpremium

 Get a list of servers you assigned premium to.

-- Alias: premiumservers, premiumguilds
+- Alias: premiumlist

 ## premiumassign